 International Development Work

-The World Federation of Hemophilia (WFH) established a twinning programme 15 years ago.
+The World Federation of Hemophilia (WFH) established a twinning programme over two decades ago.
 There are two types of twinning:

 Treatment Centre Twinning